-We collapsed records that were part of transfers and same-day stays into a single combined record.
+We collapsed records that were part of transfers or same-day stays into a single combined record.
 These combined records account for about three percent of records in the NRD and are identified by the data element SAMEDAYEVENT.
 The value of SAMEDAYEVENT is defined as follows:

-- Transfer involving two discharges from different hospitals (value): Discharge date of one admission equaled the admission date on another record for the same patient.
-There was a discharge disposition of transfer to an acute care hospital on the first record and an admission source of transfer (in) on the subsequent record; two different hospitals were involved. - Same-day stay involving two discharges at different hospitals (value 2): The discharge date on the first inpatient stay equaled the admission date on a second inpatient stay; two different hospitals were involved, but the coding of either the discharge disposition or admission source did not indicate a transfer. - Same-day stays involving two discharges at the same hospital (value 3): The discharge date on the first inpatient stay equaled the admission date on a second inpatient stay; the hospital was the same on both records.
+- Transfer involving two discharges from different hospitals (value 1): Discharge date of one admission equaled the admission date on another record for the same patient.
+There was a discharge disposition of transfer to an acute care hospital on the first record and an admission source of transfer (in) on the subsequent record; two different hospitals were involved. - Same-day stay involving two discharges at different hospitals (value 2): The discharge date on the first inpatient stay equaled the admission date on a second inpatient stay for the same patient; two different hospitals were involved, but the coding of either the discharge disposition or admission source did not indicate a transfer.

-&lt;sup>11 If the patient is transferred to an out-of-State hospital, the subsequent discharge would not be included in the NRD because the HCUP patient linkage numbers only can follow a patient within a State.

-&lt;sup>12 Although the text refers to using the discharge and admission date, in reality, we used the NRD data element NRD\DaysToEvent and LOS to identify the sequential order of inpatient records and whether they stopped and started on the same day.
+&lt;sup>13 If the patient is transferred to an out-of-State hospital, the subsequent discharge would not be included in the NRD because the HCUP patient linkage numbers only can follow a patient within a State.
+Although the text refers to using the discharge and admission date, in reality, we used the NRD data element NRD\DaysToEvent and LOS to identify the sequential order of inpatient records and whether they stopped and started on the same day.

-- Same-day stay involving three or more discharges, same or different hospitals (value 4): Multiple records indicating a combination of transfers and other same-day events seem odd, but they do rarely occur in administrative data. - Not a transfer or other same-day stay (value 0).
+- Same-day stays involving two discharges at the same hospital (value 3): The discharge date on the first inpatient stay equaled the admission date on a second inpatient stay for the same patient; the hospital was the same on both records. - Same-day stay involving three or more discharges, same or different hospitals (value 4): Multiple records indicating a combination of transfers and other same-day events seem odd, but they do rarely occur in administrative data. - Not a transfer or other same-day stay (value 0).
 About 97 percent of the records in the NRD did not involve transfers or same-day stays.